Academic Catalogs

 Instructional Techniques

-Modeling of sound production Explanation sound articulation of target sounds Self-evaluation of audio recordings Group evaluation of pronunciation in short role plays
+Modeling of sound production.
+Explanation of articulation of target sounds.
+Self-evaluation of listening discrimination with audio recordings.

 Reading Assignments